ahmedkaludi/easy-table-of-contents/README.txt

 * <strong>New - Fixed/Sticky TOC Customization </strong>: Customize the appearance of Sticky TOC with Theme Design options.
 * <strong>New - Full AMP Support </strong>: Generates a TOC with your existing setup and make it AMP compatible automatically.
 * <strong>NEW – ACF Support </strong>: Easily create TOC with your custom ACF fields.
+* <strong>NEW – View More </strong>: Show selected number of TOC heading before user clicks to show remaining headings.
+* <strong>NEW – Read Time </strong>: Show time of read for your posts/pages.
+* <strong>NEW – Collapsable Sub Headings </strong>: Show/Hide sub headings of the Table of contents.

 ### Support